Arcata–Eureka Airport: Current airline service

 Scheduled flights are operated by SkyWest Airlines flying as United Express on a code sharing basis on behalf of United Airlines with three or four nonstop flights per day to San Francisco SFO on Canadair CRJ-200 and Embraer 175 regional jets as well one nonstop flight per day to both Los Angeles LAX and Denver International Airport.

 Daily nonstop service to Denver International Airport (DEN) began on June 7, 2019.

-Service increased significantly since 2015, with new destinations (LAX, DEN, BUR, & LAS) and passenger departures have increased 56%.
+Service increased significantly since 2015, with new destinations (LAX, DEN, BUR, and LAS) and passenger departures have increased 56%.

-On May 19, 2021, new nonstop scheduled passenger service to Hollywood Burbank Airport (BUR) operated by Avelo Airlines was initiated with Boeing 737-800 mainline jetliners which are currently the largest aircraft type serving the airport.
+On May 19, 2021, new nonstop scheduled passenger service to Hollywood Burbank Airport (BUR) operated by Avelo Airlines was launched with Boeing 737-800 mainline jetliners, the largest aircraft type serving the airport at the time.
 Avelo added service to Las Vegas Harry Reid International Airport in November 2021.
 The service ended on May 2, 2022, resumed on September 8, 2023, and ended again January 8, 2024.
-Service was again restarted however, it ended on October 20, 2025.
+Service was again restarted; however, it ended on October 20, 2025.
+Avelo does not serve Arcata at all as of April 2026.

 On July 17, 2025, Breeze Airways announced it would establish service to BUR on March 26, 2026, with a connecting no plane change flight to Provo/Salt Lake City.
-It was later revealed on November 4, 2025, that Breeze Airways would establish service to Las Vegas, the other destination Avelo offered.
-It was also found that a connecting flight from Las Vegas to Orange County would be offered, but with a plane change.
+On November 4, 2025, Breeze Airways announced they would establish service to Las Vegas, the other destination Avelo once offered.

 In August 2022, Alaska Airlines announced a possible reintroduction of service to Seattle Tacoma International Airport or Portland International Airport.
 On October 20, 2022, the airline cited a potential delay due to the ongoing pilot shortage.
 On October 24, 2025, Alaska Airlines announced they would be reintroducing service to Seattle on April 8, 2026 which was confirmed by Humboldt County.